-Asthma is a common respiratory condition which affects the air passages or breathing tubes that carry air in and out of your lungs.
-Asthma causes wheeze and cough, and can make breathing difficult.
+Asthma is a common lung condition which affects the breathing tubes (airways) that carry air in and out of your lungs.
+Asthma causes wheeze and cough, and can make it difficult to breathe.
 New Zealand has one of the highest rates of asthma in the world, affecting up to 1 in 4 children and 1 in 6 adults.

 Learning about asthma, what causes it and how it is treated can help you avoid triggers and keep your symptoms under control.